The Ritz (Manchester): History

-It was designated a Grade II listed building in 1994.
+On 5 June 1994, it was designated a Grade II listed building.

 The Ritz was taken over by HMV in 2011 and given a £2 million refurbishment, including a new sound and lighting system, as well as soundproofing while preserving its original Art Deco features.

 In 2015, the venue was acquired by Live Nation Entertainment, and re-branded as O2 Ritz Manchester, as part of the O2 Academy Group.

 Music at The Ritz

 Most of the well-known dance bands of the 1930s and 1940s played here.